Programme of Events

 On this panel our two speakers will share some of the challenges and successes of working with artists in the age of austerity, including the creativity and innovation this engenders.

-Ali Clarke (External speakers) Programme manager Surrey Hills Arts
+Ali Clarke Programme Manager Surrey Hills Arts

 Ali will discuss her role as Surrey Hills Arts programme supports residencies, projects and events in the Surrey Hills National Landscape.
 In her presentation she will discuss some of her recent projects.

-Public Arts Officer – Eastleigh Borough Council
+Vickie Fear Public Arts Officer – Eastleigh Borough Council

 Vickie works collaboratively with communities, commissions projects ranging from permanent sculptural pieces to murals, seating, audio and performance.

-3.50-4:00 Closing Comments - Nigel Ward
+3.50-4:00 Closing Comments

 External Speakers’ biographies